 Minnesota Department of Transportation (MnDOT) - Public Transit Participation Program

-This operating and capital grant program supports new service expansion and the purchase of new public transit vehiclesduring a two year period from January 1, 2020 through December 31, 2021.
+This capital grant program supports applicants during a period from January 1, 2024 through December 31, 2025.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.